CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/README.md

 ## [CPO Specfic Implementation Guidelines](cpo_edits.md)
 * [CPO Operation Definition And Naming Rules](cpo_registration.md/#cpo-operation-definition-and-naming-rules)
 * [CPO Operation And Roaming Offers](cpo_registration.md/#cpo-operation-and-roaming-offers)
-* Use Cases Covered By IOP
-  - Technical Use cases
-  - EVCI data
-  - Roaming
-*  Use Cases Required By GIREVE
-  - Always required
-  - If the CPO implements the “Roaming” feature
-  - If the CPO doesn’t commit and describe its tariffs in a roaming agreement
 * [Connection & Register Specifications](cpo_registration.md)
   - Update Credentials FromIOP
 * [Locations Module Specifications](cpo_locations.md)